Local Area Attractions Near Muskegon KOA Holiday

 Hackley and Hume Historic Sites

 The Hackley and Hume Historic Sites are one of the best places to see in Muskegon, Michigan.
 These homes built in the late 1800s boast Tiffany-type stained glass windows, ceramic tiles and a carriage house.
-Homes are open for winter tours beginning Thanksgiving weekend.
 The beautiful and unique Victorian architecture was designed by David S. Hopkins.
 The homes have since been restored to their original condition, and you can tour the houses to view their beauty.
 Purchase tickets at the City Barn, located at 484 West Webster Avenue.

 Muskegon, MI 49440